 In 2003, the School became the Rubenstein School of Environment and Natural Resources, the first named and endowed academic unit at the University, following a generous gift from the late Steve (UVM, 1961) and Beverly Rubenstein of New Vernon, New Jersey and their family.
 Steve was a charter member of the Rubenstein School Board of Advisors, and his wife, Beverly, and son, Andy, are currently members.

 The School has been housed in the George D. Aiken Center since 1982.
 In addition to the Aiken Center, the Rubenstein School campus has expanded to include members of the Environmental Program, the Rubenstein Ecosystem Science Laboratory, and the USDA Forest Service Northern Research Station.
 We also maintain many other special partnerships.
-Our School is home to about 600 undergraduates and about 100 full and part-time Master’s students and Ph.D. students, 45 full-time faculty members, and 40 research and administrative staff.
+Our School is home to more than 700 undergraduates and more than 100 full and part-time Master’s and Ph.D. students, 11 post-doctoral associates, 47 full-time faculty members, and 40 research and administrative staff.
 Our alumni now number over 4000.

 The Rubenstein School of Environment and Natural Resources (RSENR) is a learning community with the mission to understand, nurture, and enrich the interdependence of people with healthy ecological systems.